PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-08 13:06:35
+Last updated: 2024-04-08 13:07:08
-Random Quote: Knowledge is power, power is status and status means popular. - Eric Effiong
+Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell